EventStore/EventStore-Client-Dotnet/docs/docs/connecting-to-eventstore/using-a-custom-httpmessagehandler.md

 The Event Store connection also allows you to override the [`HttpMessageHandler`](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpmessagehandler) used in the connection.

-The example below show's how it can be used to trust all certificates.
+The example below shows how it can be used to trust all certificates.

 <<< @/samples/connecting-to-a-single-node/Program.cs#adding-an-custom-http-message-handler